 Thanks to our generous donor community, The Spero Project is receiving a $25,000 grant towards serving 1,000 new Afghan neighbors resettling in Oklahoma City!

-The Spero Project is scaling in order to make our wraparound services available for all 1,000 new neighbors arriving from Afghanistan through the Afghan Parolee Assistance Program.
+The Spero Project is scaling in order to make our wraparound services available for all 1,000 new neighbors arriving from Afghanistan through the Afghan Placement Assistant program.
 Recognizing both the unprecedented numbers of new neighbors arriving through this program and the specific, specialized and heightened needs of this particular community, Spero is growing our staff team, replicating programs, and adding new partnerships to ensure new neighbors will receive the level of support needed for successful long term resettlement.

 The resettlement agency will provide crucial services in the first 90 days including housing, employment, and school enrollment.
 As a long term partner with this resettlement agency, we will receive referrals for all individuals arriving in OKC.
 We expect that 75% of those referred to Spero will choose to access wraparound support services.
 Projected support for one individual per year would amount to $3,407.

 We’re committed to partnering with neighbors in both replicable programs and individualized ways.
 Utilizing the systems and structures we already have in place from 12 years of partnership in the resettled refugee community, we will add and adjust existing programs to meet the needs of new neighbors from Afghanistan with the same focused care.
 Below is a list of these place-based programs.
 (Items noted * have been added specifically for APA arrivals)

 - Community Support Specialists focus on the material support, learning opportunities, and connections to individuals and entities that will ensure successful and sustainable integration to Oklahoma.

 - Translation support fulfilled by contract employment of former refugees